Powers and Competences of the MF SR

 n) Ministry of Health of the Slovak Republic.

 The Ministry of Finance of the Slovak Republic is a central body of state administration responsible for the areas of finance, taxes and fees, customs, financial control, internal audit and government audit.
-The Ministry of Finance of the Slovak Republic is also a central body of state administration responsible for the informatisation of society, coordination of state aid in the area of pricing and price control, except for the pricing and price control of the goods regulated by separate laws.

 a) develops and implements policies in the areas referred to in paragraph 1, including the budgeting of the aggregate general government deficit, develops and implements the central government budget and financial market policy, including consumer protection in the provision of financial services, and develops and implements a policy for the management of assets owned by public administration, public-service sector and non-business sphere;